 By ensuring proper moisture levels, evaporative coolers reduce static electricity, protect fine furniture and wood flooring, and moisturize dry skin.
 Evaporative coolers work hard to reduce airborne particles and dust while also minimizing the spread of infection.

 So, why use evaporative cooling instead of conventional AC?
-Traditional air conditioning reduces moisture and recycles the same indoor air.
+Traditional air conditioning reduces moisture levels and recycles the same indoor air.
 Whereas, evaporative cooling works to maintain proper humidity levels while producing fresh air.
-This method reduces static electricity, Protects fine furniture and wood flooring, and moisturizes dry skin.
-Evaporative coolers work hard to reduce airborne particles and dust while also minimizing the spread of infection.

 In recent years, several major utility companies have increased their emphasis on energy savings offering incentive for customers who purchase new or upgraded appliances.
 These rebates vary by location and appliance, so consult your energy provider for more information